"Market Intelligence that Adds Flavour to Your Success"

 Increasing Use of UCO in Biodiesel Industry Drives Market Growth

-Recent technological advancements in waste recycling have encouraged people to recycle waste products and convert them into useful products that are beneficial for the environment.
+Recent technological advancements in waste recycling have encouraged people to recycle waste products and convert them into useful products that benefit the environment.
 The product has a massive potential to be refined into various bio-fuels to generate power.
-Biodiesels that are produced using waste cooking oil have a lower carbon footprint and burns cleaner.
-They also release less amount of carbon monoxide and are cost-effective as compared to petroleum diesel.
-The increasing demand for recycled UCO for biodiesel production primarily drives the growth of the market.
-The recycling process generates by-products, which are useful in the manufacturing of soap and glycerine, which increases their demand.
+Biodiesel produced using waste cooking oil has a lower carbon footprint and is burn cleaner.
+They also release less carbon monoxide and are cost-effective compared to petroleum diesel.
+The increasing demand for recycled UCO for biodiesel production primarily drives the trends in the global used cooking oil market.
+The recycling process generates by-products, which are useful in manufacturing soap and glycerine, increasing their demand.
 According to the Biomass Board of Research and Development, the global biodiesel supply reached 39,654 million liters in 2015 and is expected to reach 50,334 million liters by 2025.

 To know how our report can help streamline your business, Speak to Analyst

-Industrial Application Exhibits Robust Growth Owing to the Rising Demand for Fuel Production
+Industrial Application Exhibits Robust Growth Owing to Rising Demand for Fuel Production

+The industrial usage segment is anticipated to capture the foremost share of the overall market.
 The widespread applications of UCO for the production of fuels propel the growth of the industrial application segment.
-Advances in technologies used to process waste cooking oil have promoted its utilization in various industrial processes.
+Technological advances used to process waste cooking oil have promoted its utilization in various industrial processes.
 Along with the biodiesel, the UCO can produce ozone-treated oil with a higher calorific value and lower ignition point.
 This oil is also used as a fermentation media component that further acts as a carbon source for microorganisms.
 The formation of beneficial by-products of certain components can be put to further use, which drives the segment's growth.
-Darling Ingredients, a leading biodiesel producer, mentioned that the U.S. produced 160 million gallons of renewable diesel in 2018, and this figure is expected to increase by 20% in the upcoming years.

 To get more information on the regional analysis of this market, Request a Free sample

-The market in the Asia Pacific is expected to exhibit a significant CAGR owing to the increased awareness regarding environmental welfare and sustainable energy resources.
+The Asia Pacific market is expected to exhibit a significant CAGR owing to the increased awareness regarding environmental welfare and sustainable energy resources.
 The increasing number of companies entering into the collection, refinement, and processing of waste cooking oil in this region will aid growth.
 Companies operating in North America and Europe invest in UCO procurement from Asian countries to fulfill their raw material demand for biodiesel production.
-The evolution of the food and foodservice industry across the region also supports market growth.
+The evolution of the food and food service industry across the region also supports market growth.

-The global used cooking oil market research report provides a detailed analysis of the market and focuses on key aspects such as leading companies, product sources, and leading application areas of the product.
-Besides this, the report offers insights into the market trends and highlights key industry developments.
-In addition to the aforementioned factors, the report encompasses several factors that have contributed to the growth of the market over recent years.
+The global used cooking oil market report analyzes the market in-depth and highlights crucial aspects such as prominent companies, region, segmentation, competitive landscape, product types, distribution channels, and application usage areas.
+Besides this, it provides insights into the market trends and highlights significant industry developments.
+In addition to the aspects mentioned earlier, it encompasses several factors contributing to the market's growth over recent years.

 ATTRIBUTE | DETAILS |